amalpotra/url-shortener/README.md

    MONGO_URI = (your connection string)
    ```

-4. Open terminal and run
+4. Open terminal and run.

    ```sh
    yarn install
    yarn run dev
    ```

-5. If everything went right, service would be available at `localhost:3000`
+5. If everything went right, service would be available at `localhost:3000`.

-<p align="right">(<a href="#top">back to top</a>)</p>

 <!-- DOCUMENTATION -->

 ## API Documentation

-The complete service has been documented uisng Swagger with [OpenAPI](https://swagger.io/specification/) v3 specifications.
+All endpoints have been documented using Swagger with [OpenAPI](https://swagger.io/specification/) v3 specifications.

-Navigate to `http://localhost:3000/docs/api-docs` to access Swggaer UI and view deatiled documentation.
+Navigate to `http://localhost:3000/docs/api-docs` to access Swggaer UI and view detailed API doc.

 <!-- CONTRIBUTING -->